godiard/help-activity/source/how_to_help.rst

 ..
 Note::

-   *27 November 2013.
-Draft version for review.*
+   Page version for review.

-   *I have checked the tutorials, but would appreciate if they were independently tested.*

-   *Corrections, omissions, and feedback most welcome, iain at browndouglas dot plus dot com.*
+   Corrections, omissions, and feedback most welcome, iain at browndouglas dot plus dot com.
+28 November 2013.

 Help displays documentation for Sugar and the XO laptop.
 Help contains a :ref:`View source` button.

 This version of Help contains all the source files and images.
 These files can be edited within Help, and displayed.
 Help is now capable of producing new pages for Help, or making completely fresh documentation.

-Help allows internationalization of the content, by {reference required} {To what extent can this page encourage users to get involved with that?}

 This page aims to show how to write attractive documentation, which, if users share their work, could be used to improve Help.
 To contribute you only need to: